CONSTITUTION

 Members may propose amendments to the Society’s Constitution or By-Laws under the following procedures:

-- A petition for amendment must be signed by at least ten Members and submitted in writing to the President.
+- A minimum of ten members may submit a petition for amendment in writing to the President.

 Section 2 — Scope of By-Laws